laravel/docs/validation.md

 The field under validation must be an integer.

+> **Warning**
-> {note} This validation rule does not verify that the input is of the "integer" variable type, only that the input is of a type accepted by PHP's `FILTER_VALIDATE_INT` rule.
+> This validation rule does not verify that the input is of the "integer" variable type, only that the input is of a type accepted by PHP's `FILTER_VALIDATE_INT` rule.
 If you need to validate the input as being a number please use this rule in combination with [the `numeric` validation rule](#rule-numeric).

 <a name="rule-ip"></a>
 #### ip